MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_07-Manage_Azure_Storage.md

     > **Note**: This is expected, since you are connecting from your client IP address.

-1. Close the InPrivate mode browser window, return to the browser window showing the **licenses/LICENSE** blade of the Azure Storage container.
+1. Close the InPrivate mode browser window, return to the browser window showing the **Networking** blade of the Azure Storage account.

 1. In the Azure portal, open the **Azure Cloud Shell** by clicking on the icon in the top right of the Azure Portal.